 In concert she has performed with the Berlin Philharmonic, Gewandhaus Orchestra Leipzig, the RAI Orchestra, Auckland Philharmonic, Danish Philharmonic, Gothenburg Symphony, Malmö Symphony, The Metropolitan Opera Orchestra at Carnegie Hall, Milwaukee Symphony, Royal Stockholm Philharmonic, Swedish Radio Symphony, Nashville Symphony, Finnish National Radio, and the percussion ensemble Kroumata; singing repertore incuding the Verdi Requiem, Mahler’s Eighth Symphony, Rossini Stabat Mater, Zemlinsky’s Lyric Symphony and Beethoven’s Ninth Symphony, Janacek’s Glacolitic Mass, Ralph Vaughan Williams’ Sea Symphony as well as opera in concert and newly commissioned works.

 Erika has had the pleasure and privilege of working with, among others, Marco Armiliato, Semyon Bychkov, Paolo Carignani, Riccardo Chailly, Myung Wun Chung, James Conlon, Andreas Delfs, Gustavo Dudamel, Adam Fischer, John Fiore, Hartmut Haenchen, Daniel Harding, Will Humburg, Lothar Koenigs, Jesus Lopez-Cobos, Fabio Luisi, Nicola Luisotti, Cornelius Meister, Gianandrea Noseda, Kirill Petrenko, Sir Simon Rattle and Stefan Soltesz.

 During her education she attended the Israel Vocal Arts Institute, Tanglewood Music Center, the Britten-Pears School for Advanced Musical Studies, The International Institute of Vocal Arts in Italy, as well as the undergraduate program at the Manhattan School of Music; all on scholarship.

-In 1999 Erika completed her Master of Arts degree at the Aaron Copland School of Music at Queens College after two profoundly inspiring and healing years there – an experience to which she credits much of her present artistic success.
+In 1999 Erika completed her Master of Arts degree at the Aaron Copland School of Music at Queens College after two profoundly inspiring and personally beneficial years – an experience to which she credits much of her present artistic capacity.

 During her education, Ms. Sunnegårdh was a recipient of the annual Cultural Award of the American Scandinavian Society, for the promotion of Scandinavian Culture in the United States.
 She also founded In time with Music, a community outreach program which benefited hundreds of public school children in Queens, New York.
 She has also been nominated for a Dora Award for her Canadian Opera Company Salome, as well as been nominated several times for Singer of the Year by the Swedish Opera Magazine.